raymondlam02/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 # What theory proved to be useful and why?
 What have I learnt from this?
 The definitions was definitely the stand out for this workshop, the basic definition of the technical language used in this course allowed me to grasp an understanding of more difficult concepts and systems.
 I find that I overlook basic definitions such as systems and adaptive, underestimating their meaning and importance.
 I have learnt the definition of these word in the correct context and I believe this will serve me well going further into this course.

-## Week 2 + 100
+## Week 2
 # What have I learnt this week?
-In this week, I learnt about many model thinking - the ideaology that using a simulation of real-life events yields a more accruate depiction of events.
+In this week, I learnt about many model thinking - the ideology that using a simulation of real-life events yields a more accurate depiction of events.
 Models are capable of simulating every impact, accurately and effectively, something that humans are unable to do.
-Models are able to funnel data inputted and organise it into a logical coherent sequence, making it readily avalible for use in the future.
-I've also learnt about the importance of models and their role in making humans more intelegient citizens of the world and clearer thinkers.
-By intreperting data generated by models, humans are able to attain a higher understanding of the topic at hand.
-Models are also capable of assisting the preception of data by highlighting patterns, making predictions and calibrating future models.
+Models are able to funnel data inputted and organize it into a logical coherent sequence, making it readily available for use in the future.
+I've also learnt about the importance of models and their role in making humans more intelligent citizens of the world and clearer thinkers.
+By interpreting data generated by models, humans are able to attain a higher understanding of the topic at hand.
+Models are also capable of assisting the perception of data by highlighting patterns, making predictions and calibrating future models.
 This week, I have also learnt about the wisdom of crowds and the idea that the data produced from a single model can be misleading, rather the use of multiple models can generate a more educated result.

 # What are (my/the) preceived strengths and weaknesses that I have observed?
-This week I came in somewhat more preprared for class, now that I knew I had classes back-to-back I was able to preserve my energy more efficiently and prepare for my 41189 class eariler in the day.
+This week I came in somewhat more prepared for class, now that I knew I had classes back-to-back I was able to preserve my energy more efficiently and prepare for my 41189 class earlier in the day.
 However, I still felt that I was unable to keep up with the content my tutor was presenting and there were times where I zoned out.
-My strenghts included my note-taking, although I found myself zoing out for small intervals during the workshop I was able to take note of most of the important concepts my tutor presented.
-My notes were extremely effective in assisting the retention of information and concepts, ensuring I have easy access to a simplifived version of the workshop to reiterate my understanding of models and complex systems.
+My strengths included my note-taking, although I found myself zoning out for small intervals during the workshop I was able to take note of most of the important concepts my tutor presented.
+My notes were extremely effective in assisting the retention of information and concepts, ensuring I have easy access to a simplified version of the workshop to reiterate my understanding of models and complex systems.

 # What would I do better next time and with what anticipated results?
-Next week I am aiming to stay focused throughout the whole workshop and to take advantage of the breaks my tutor offfers to refresh myself, ensuring I am focused during the rest of the workshop.
+Next week I am aiming to stay focused throughout the whole workshop and to take advantage of the breaks my tutor offers to refresh myself, ensuring I am focused during the rest of the workshop.

 # What theory proved to be useful and why?
 What have I learnt from this?
 I have learnt the reasons why people create models and simulations, the intended benefits and the importance of using multiple models.
-This weeks workshop has allowed me to realise the importance of modelling, and its prevalent prescence in our everyday lives.
+This weeks workshop has allowed me to realise the importance of modelling, and its prevalent presence in our everyday lives.
 Models are used everyday to predict actions, which allow for relevant changes or adjustments to be made to ensure society is working at its peak efficiency.
 I have also been introduced to many-model thinkers and how they are able to make smarter, more informed decisions by utliziing the data and information generated by models.

 ## Week 3

 # What have I learnt this week?
 This week I learnt how to model human behaviour; rational, behavioural and rule-based.

 Rational - is based on the assumption that each persons behaviour is optimized to achieving their individual goals.
-Although this model lacks a key function - human irrationality, however this model is most accuraute in situtations where the stakes are high, there are repeated decisions and the choices are straightforward.
-The rational model is quite mathematical and considers a smaller set of externalitites and works off the assumption that subjects in the model act rationally.
+Although this model lacks a key function - human irrationality, however this model is most accurate in situations where the stakes are high, there are repeated decisions and the choices are straightforward.
+The rational model is quite mathematical and considers a smaller set of externalities and works off the assumption that subjects in the model act rationally.

-Behavioural - this model uses a number of basis to more accureltay depict human behaviour, these basis are an attempt to factor in human irrationalities, bais' and general human behaviour.
+Behavioral - this model uses a number of basis to more accurately depict human behaviour, these basis are an attempt to factor in human irrationalities, bais' and general human behaviour.
 The behavioural model is based on observations of human psychology.

 Rule-based - this model uses psychology to make predictions about human behaviour.
-Rule based models can be broken down into steps that humans take in order to acomplish a task.
+Rule based models can be broken down into steps that humans take in order to accomplish a task.

-Signalling models, are used to identify traits that are present from a persons appearance.
-This is known as consipcious consumption, when a person subconsciously reveals hints about themselves.
+Signaling models, are used to identify traits that are present from a persons appearance.
+This is known as conspicuous consumption, when a person subconsciously reveals hints about themselves.
-Sinalling models are applied in a wide variety of ways, large companies are able to buffer their brand image by purchasing other legitimate brands.
+Signaling models are applied in a wide variety of ways, large companies are able to buffer their brand image by purchasing other legitimate brands.
 Through the association with other name brand businesses, consumers and the general public may gain respect for the brand.

-For decisions that have external uncertaintiies, probability models may be ulitized in order to assist the decision maker visualise each outcome.
-Three types of probablity models include;
+For decisions that have external uncertainties, probability models may be ulitized in order to assist the decision maker visualise each outcome.
+Three types of probability models include;
 - Classical: Mathematical sense
 - Frequency: Number of specific outcomes
 - Subjective: Guessing and estimating

 Value and power
 Last-on-bus value refers to the value of the last person, weakest chain in the link or the person struggling most in a team.
-In cooporative games if the LOTB vales do not need to exceed the total value of the game, rather the value function shows diminishing returns to scale, then the LOTB value to the team is less than the total value.
+In cooperative games if the LOTB vales do not need to exceed the total value of the game, rather the value function shows diminishing returns to scale, then the LOTB value to the team is less than the total value.

 Shapeley Value equals a weighted contribution margin by each person on the team.
 The Shapely satisfies the following conditions: